Architecture BRIO engages actively in the creation of contextually appropriate, sustainable design solutions within an increasingly changing world.

 As part of the Bandra Collective, the firm is involved with research and design of public space in the city.
 The group of architects, all living or working in Bandra share design resources and ideas that could benefit life in their neighbourhood.

 The practice believes that there is a need to promote rapid, widespread acceptance of sustainable solutions.
-The challenge is to generate fresh ideas that carry out self-sufficient systems at scale.
+However, the challenge is to generate fresh ideas that carry out self-sufficient systems at scale.
 The potentials of new building techniques, re-appropriating materials in an effective and durable way, and intelligent energy concepts should be uncovered and integrated in an innovative way in architecture.
 With energy reduction and sustainability as a starting point the practice attempts to create innovative and exciting architecture.
 BRIO, much like the name, is about buildings that give energy both literally and metaphorically.
 It is therefore about inspiring and make people happy.